parthshukla/rbac-laravel/README.md

 }

 ```

 ### <a name="update-role">Update Role Details</a>
-This api end point will be used for updating a new role.
+This api end point will be used for updating an existing role.
 - id is the unique id of the role to be updated
 ###### API End Point: /api/roles/{id}
 ###### Request Type: PUT